RosterElf Logo

 • A performance review should contain: a review of the employee's job duties and responsibilities, an evaluation of how well they performed against their objectives, specific examples of achievements and areas for improvement, agreed goals for the next review period, and any support or training needed to achieve those goals.

 • Most organisations conduct formal performance reviews annually or bi-annually.
 However, best practice suggests supplementing formal reviews with regular check-ins (monthly or quarterly) to provide ongoing feedback and address issues before they become problems.
+New employees often benefit from reviews at 3 and 6 months during their probation period.

 • The five key steps are: (1) Planning and preparation - gathering data and reviewing past objectives, (2) Self-assessment - having the employee evaluate their own performance, (3) The review meeting - a two-way conversation about performance, (4) Goal setting - agreeing on objectives for the next period, (5) Follow-up - documenting agreements and tracking progress.